 But, most importantly, the data that’s been imported to the spreadsheet from some sort of system is always up to date, so she knows that her report is based on fresh figures and that calculations will be accurate and will present the true state of her projects.

 Do the visualization

 Although the information is all there, sometimes you just can’t get to the point without seeing it in the right way.
 This is where pivot tables and charts come in.

 A little attention paid to designing data visualizations helps a lot when our employee wants to develop meaningful insights from a load of hard-to-handle data.

 Format like a boss

 Conditional formatting is a good way to point out the priorities of your spreadsheet.
-Use colours for visual highlights of the report and if you feel that they will enhance the report’s readability.
-Our colleague knows that in business, colours are not for decorative purposes so she’s careful what cell is she painting red – she doesn’t want to send out the wrong message.
+Use colors for visual highlights of the report and if you feel that they will enhance the report’s readability.
+Our colleague knows that in business, colors are not for decorative purposes so she’s careful what cell is she painting red – she doesn’t want to send out the wrong message.
 She uses light orange or blue shades if she wants us to take notice of a cell in question.

 Feedback and Collaboration